gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Diagnostics.CommandLine/README.md

 `CommandLineBuilder` class from `Gapotchenko.FX.Diagnostics.CommandLine` module allows to dynamically build a command line on the fly.
 It provides the built-in support for characters than need escaping.

-Semantically `CommandLineBuilder` is similar to `StringBuilder` and can be easily employed for your purposes:
+Semantically `CommandLineBuilder` is similar to `StringBuilder` class:

 ``` csharp
 using Gapotchenko.FX.Diagnostics;